 Michael Brosch studied physics at the Universities of Bielefeld and Marburg.
 Subsequently, he received his doctorate in physics from the Department of Biophysics at the University of Marburg.

 He then worked as a postdoctoral fellow at the University of California in San Francisco.

 Michael Brosch has been a research associate at LIN since 1995 and habilitated at OVGU in 2006.
-Since 2009 he has been head of this Special Lab.
+He was the head of this special laboratory until 2020.

 Head Prof. Dr. Michael Brosch +49-391-6263-93481 email@example.com Postdocs Dr. Ying Huang +49-391-6263-94471 firstname.lastname@example.org PhD students Vighneshvel Thiruppathi +49-391-6263-94481 email@example.com Sanchit Rathi +49-391-6263-94471 firstname.lastname@example.org

 One research project investigates how cognitive and motivational elements of auditory tasks are represented in the auditory cortex.

 In collaboration with the special lab Non-invasive Brain Imaging we study neuronal mechanisms of working memory in the auditory cortex that support the ability of humans and nonhuman primates to memorize auditory informtion for a short time.